 The third wave was also made up of three Swordfish from no. 810 Squadron.
 These too were escorted by six Skua’s.
 They wre flown off at 0620 hours.
 They made landfall at a height of 4000 feet at 0650 hours over Cape Falcon.
 In line astern the sub-flight made a shallow dive with avoiding action as the Provence and shore batteries opened fire.
 This sub-flight then came in low over the town of Mers-el-Kebir for its attack.
 The first torpedo is reported to have struck the Dunkerque amidships on her port side but it did not explode.
 The second, which would have hit the ship, exploded under a tug close to her which blew the tug into the air.
 The third torpedo was dropped too close and did therefore not explode, although it appeared to be going to hit.
 While making its get-away this sub-flight was engaged by French fighter aircraft.
 The Skua escorts had many dog fights with the French fighters which easily out-manoeuvred our aircraft but they did not press home their attacks.
 One Skua, damaged in combat, had to make a forced landing on the water on its return.
 The crew was rescued by a destroyer.
 There were no casualties although several aircraft were damaged by gunfire.

 Vice-Admiral Somerville was satisfied with the results as it appeared that the Dunkerque for sure would be out of action for more then a year.
-‘Force H’, having completed its task returned to Gibraltar at 1830/6.
+‘Force H’, having completed its task returned to Gibraltar at 1830A/6.
 After temporary repairs the Dunkerque arrived at Toulon only on 19 February 1942 having made the passage under her own power escorted by five destroyers.
-(11)
+(13)

 8 Jul 1940

 The battlecruiser HMS Hood (Capt.
 I.G.
 Glennie, RN, flying the flag of Vice-Admiral J.F.
 Somerville, KCB, DSO, RN), battleships HMS Valiant (Capt.
 H.B.
 Rawlings, OBE, RN), HMS Resolution (Capt.
 O. Bevir, RN), aircraft carrier HMS Ark Royal (Capt.
 C.S.
 Holland, RN, flying the flag of Vice-Admiral L.V.
-Wells, CB, DSO, RN) [as Capt.
-Holland had been embarked on the destroyer HMS Foxhound, it was probably Cdr.
-R.M.T.
-Taylor, RN who was temporary in command], light cruisers HMS Arethusa (Capt.
+Wells, CB, DSO, RN), light cruisers HMS Arethusa (Capt.
 Q.D.
 Graham, RN), HMS Enterprise (Capt.
 J.C.
 Annesley, DSO, RN) and the destroyers HMS Faulknor (Capt.
 A.F. de Salis, RN), HMS Fearless (Cdr.
 K.L.
 Harkness, RN), HMS Forester (Lt.Cdr.
 E.B.
 Tancock, RN), HMS Foxhound (Lt.Cdr.
 G.H.
 Peters, RN), HMS Escort (Lt.Cdr.
 J. Bostock, RN), HMS Active (Lt.Cdr.
 E.C.L.
 Turner, RN), HMS Douglas (Cdr.(Retd.)
 J.G.
 Crossley, RN), HMS Velox (Cdr.(Retd.)
 J.C.
 Colvill, RN), HMS Vortigern (Lt.Cdr.
 R.S.
 Howlett, RN) and HMS Wrestler (Lt.Cdr.
 E.N.V.
 Currey, RN) departed Gibraltar as a diversion during operation in the central and eastern Mediterranean.
 They were also to conduct and air attack against Cagliary, Sardinia but this air attack was later cancelled.

 In the late afternoon and early evening of the 9th Force H came under air attack by Italian aircraft.
 HMS Resolution and HMS Hood were near missed with bombs.

-While on the way back to Gibraltar the destroyer HMS Escort was torpedoed by the Italian submarine Marconi at 0300/11 in position 36°20'N, 03°46'W. She was heavily damaged and was taken in tow by HMS Forester while being screened by HMS Faulknor.
+While on the way back to Gibraltar the destroyer HMS Escort was torpedoed by the Italian submarine Marconi around 0220A/11 in position 36°20'N, 03°46'W. She was heavily damaged and was taken in tow by HMS Forester while being screened by HMS Faulknor.

-Force H meanwhile had arrived at Gibraltar.
+Force H meanwhile had arrived at Gibraltar around 0830A/11.
 The destroyers HMS Keppel (Lt.Cdr.(Emgy.)
 E.G. Heywood-Lonsdale, RN), HMS Foresight (Lt.Cdr.
 G.T.
 Lambert, RN) and HMS Foxhound were then sent out to escort the damaged HMS Escort but she later foundered while under tow.

 - ADM 53/110179